Click here to find info on COVID-19

 We are committed to making our courses accessible to all learners.
 We provide additional supports for learners as needed, including ASL interpretation.
 Please contact us for more information and to make arrangements to support your participation.

-BCGEU - Cariboo Area Office in Williams Lake, BC, Canada
+BCGEU - Okanagan Area Office in Kelowna, BC, Canada

 You are entitled to a minimum of 8 hours of annual OH&S training, as mandated by the Workers Compensation Act, Section 41.
 In addition, within your first 6 months of being appointed as an OH&S representative, you must receive 8 hours of Basic OH&S Training (OHS Regulations, Section 3.27).
 Our "Basic OH&S Committee Training" course fulfills the requirements for the initial training.